(CVS, Chorionic Villus Biopsy)

 Samples that are inadequate for testing, or that may contain maternal tissue

-The doctor will explain the procedure to you and offer you the opportunity to ask any questions that you might have about the procedure.
+The healthcare provider will explain the procedure to you and offer you the opportunity to ask any questions that you might have about the procedure.

-Generally, there is no special restriction on diet or activity prior to chorionic villus sampling.
+Generally, there is no special restriction on diet or activity before chorionic villus sampling.

-Tell your doctor if you are sensitive to or are allergic to any medications, latex, iodine, tape, and anesthetic agents (local and general).
+Tell your healthcare provider if you are sensitive to or are allergic to any medicines, latex, iodine, tape, and anesthetic agents (local and general).

-Tell your doctor if you have a history of bleeding disorders or if you are taking any anticoagulant (blood-thinning) medications, aspirin, or any other medications that may affect blood clotting.
-It may be necessary for you to stop these medications prior to the procedure.
+Tell your healthcare provider if you have a history of bleeding disorders or if you are taking any anticoagulant (blood-thinning) medicines, aspirin, or any other medicines that may affect blood clotting.
+It may be necessary for you to stop these medicines before the procedure.

 You may or may not be asked to have a full bladder right before the procedure.
 Depending on the position of the uterus and placenta, a full or empty bladder may help move the uterus into a better position for the procedure.

 A CVS procedure may be done on an outpatient basis, or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your doctor’s practices.
+Procedures may vary depending on your condition and your healthcare provider’s practices.

 Generally, a CVS procedure follows this process: